-This event serves to bring together faculty, staff, students, and community partners to discuss best practices in engagement and service-learning, highlight accomplishments, and increase collaboration opportunities.
+This event serves to bring together faculty, staff, students, and community partners to discuss best

 This year's virtual event will feature two tracks: a beginning track on networking and partnership formation and an advanced track on broader research impacts.
 A showcase featuring student digital engagement stories will conclude the Summit.